ianrandmckenzie/roots.io_tools/README.md

 ### rootswp_build
 To create a fresh, provisioned WordPress install, type:
-`rootswp_build example.com example_theme`
+`rootswp_build example.com code example_theme`
-In this example, `example.com` is the website's domain, and `example_theme` is your new theme's name.
+In this example, `example.com` is the website's domain, `sublime` is the command to open your favorite code editor, and `example_theme` is your new theme's name.
 The theme parameter is optional.

 ### rootswp_theme
 To create a new theme, type: